SceneDiff: A Benchmark and Method for Multiview Object Change Detection: Experiments

 \subsection{Ablation Studies}

 We conduct experiments to evaluate our key design choices and the impact of different 3D estimation models~\cite{wang2025pi3, Wang2025VGGTVG, Yang2025Fast3RT3} and appearance feature extractors~\cite{simeoni2025dinov3, Oquab2023DINOv2LR, Caron2021EmergingPI} in Tab.~\ref{tab:ablation}.
-Our experiments show that the geometry model really matters for alignment, but the geometry-based change features ($E_{\text{geom}}$) alone are not very accurate for scene-level change detection.
+Our experiments show that the geometry model really matters for alignment, as the reprojected appearance cue ($E_{\text{feat}}$) is the most important, significantly outperforming the region-level appearance matching cue ($E_{\text{region}}$) that does not require geometry reprojection.
+The geometry-based change features ($E_{\text{geom}}$) alone are effective for pixel segmentation but not very accurate for scene-level change detection.
 This may be due to the features being overly sensitive to geometric errors and incapable of finding changes in flat or very small objects.
-The appearance-based feature ($E_{\text{feat}}$) is the most important by far.
-As $E_{\text{feat}}$ relies on geometry reprojection, this explains why the geometric model is important.
-DINOv3~\cite{simeoni2025dinov3} and DINOv2~\cite{Oquab2023DINOv2LR} perform similarly, and outperform DINOv1~\cite{Caron2021EmergingPI} in per-scene evaluation, demonstrating stronger capacity for recognizing the same objects across different viewpoints and locations.
+DINO features ~\cite{Caron2021EmergingPI, Oquab2023DINOv2LR, simeoni2025dinov3} achieve similar performance, with DINOv3 performing the best for object-level evaluation, demonstrating stronger capacity for recognizing the same objects across different viewpoints and locations.